victoriamanicom/FP-Group1/README.md

 - Whereabouts (from ANPR, Cell Tower location, or a bank transaction data), a single location from a single source is sufficient for scenario 1
 - Associates (from mobile call records)

 Kanban Board
 ---------------
 <img width="400" alt="Day 2 frontend" src="https://user-images.githubusercontent.com/86114742/135302757-6082d80a-9d1d-4add-bc94-27b15522ea13.PNG">

 <img width="400" alt="Day 2 frontend" src="https://user-images.githubusercontent.com/86114742/135303272-8d923222-8351-448d-897a-789f7bdc5f4b.PNG">

 The Kanban board for this project is available here.
 For the Kanban board Jira software was used and modelled as an Agile Scrum Board.
-Jira board presentation
-Example of a user story
+JIRA has been beneficial for our project, by assigning tasks, having a GUI to organise our workflow and keep track of progress.

 Network Infrastructure & Database